eeberhard/aica-api/docs/README.md

 As a general style guide, use bold stroke width, "artist" stroke sloppiness, transparent backgrounds and hand-drawn font with medium font-size.

-To exporting a drawing, select the relevant parts of the scene and "Export image...".
+To export a drawing, select the relevant parts of the scene and "Export image...".
 Under the export options, make sure "Background" and "Dark mode" are **disabled**, and "Embed scene" is **enabled**.
 Then, export it as SVG.

 Scene embedding allows collaborators to edit and extend existing diagrams.
 The exported SVG can be re-opened in